 Dear sister, marriage is something that is predestined and the person you will marry is already written.
-In sha Allah, things will happen for the best in the best of way.
+In sha Allah, things will happen for the best in the best way.

-With regards to marriage, I suggest that you not think too much about it.
+With regard to marriage, I suggest that you not think too much about it.
 I understand that you are at an age when marriage will be on your mind, but sometimes spending too much time thinking about something that we are not in direct control can do more harm than good.

 If you have approached your friends about this topic and are thinking about pursuing marriage soon, you need to relax.
 When things are meant to be, they will happen.

 First, you need to build a strong relationship with your parents as they will be the ones who you need to discuss matters with first, for example, a potential suitor.
 Take it one step at a time.
 Once your parents understand you, everything will become and fall into place.

 Seeing the positives